Our Comprehensive Sports Betting Glossary

 A betting exchange, popularised by Betfair is a place where you can bet against the outcome of another player.
 The exchange then acts like a broker between the two punters, and the person who wins get both stakes.
 The exchange makes its money from a commission from each bet made.

 As modern betting is understood – not placing wages with your mates as to who can run the fastest – it relies on bookmakers in order to work.
-Possessing vast capital and amazing software, you can use bookmakers in order to make money from sports betting.
+Possessing vast capital and amazing software, you can use bookmakers in order to profit from sports betting.
 This can be done both online and offline.
 To find out more, visit our main page now.

 Cash out is a great feature that has risen in conjunction with the rise of live betting.
 What it does is, when your team is ahead but you don’t feel like you will win, give you the opportunity to take a partial return on your potential winnings.
 Conversely it can also help you minimise your losses.